jeffboody/libvkk/vg/readme.md

 	...
 	vkk_renderer_end(default);

-Primitives should be drawn in back-to-front order due to transparency and anti-aliasing.
+Primitives must be drawn in back-to-front order due to transparency and anti-aliasing.

 Primitive Destructors